markndennis/mndpyzim/README.md

-mndpy01
+mndpyzim
 =======

 GAE Python Test

 Nothing much to see here.
-Just teaching myself some Python and playing with GAE.
+Just playing with Python and GAE.